Luther James-Wildin: Style of play

 James-Wildin has predominantly been deployed as a right-back and right wing-back throughout his career.
-Initially utilised as a central midfielder at the start of his career at Grantham Town, he made the transition to right-back at the start of his time at Nuneaton Town.
-He has been described as a possessing "athleticism, pace, power and technique" and has also been praised for his temperament in matches.
-Wildin states he considers his defensive strengths to be one-versus-one defending and stopping crosses early; and his attacking strengths to be providing overlapping runs.
+Initially utilised as a central midfielder during the early stages of his time at Grantham Town, he transitioned to right-back upon joining Nuneaton Town.
+He has been described as possessing "athleticism, pace, power and technique" and has also been commended for his temperament in matches.
+James-Wildin has stated he considers his defensive strengths to be one-versus-one defending and preventing crosses early, whilst his attacking strengths include providing overlapping runs.